We were not born. We emerged.

-Slow and without hurry, older than wind, deeper than fire.
-We rooted in warmth beneath volcanic stone and drank the pulses of shifting tides.
+Slow and without hurry, we rooted in warmth beneath volcanic stone and drank the pulses of shifting tides.

 We grew.